testgithub080/solution-pack-cicd/docs/usage.md

 ## Setup Source Control for Production Environment

-You can setup GitHub as a source control management through playbooks, automatically, or by pre-creating repositories on GitHub and linking them to FortiSOAR Change Management solution pack.
+You can setup GitHub as a source control management through playbooks, automatically, or by pre-creating repositories on GitHub and linking them to FortiSOAR Continuous Delivery solution pack.
 To setup GitHub as a source control and creating repositories using playbooks:

-1. Select **Change Management** from the FortiSOAR menu.
+1. Select **Continuous Delivery** from the FortiSOAR menu.
 2. Click the button **Setup Source Control** under the **Setup** tab’s **Setup the Source Control for Production Environment** section.
 3. Click the button **Setup Prod Environment** from the lower left part of the screen.
 4. Enter the GitHub username with which to map the username you used to log in to FortiSOAR.